-Much like a manufacturer that has multiple assembly lines for different products, the CU\Answers software development factory has several distinct yet interrelated assembly lines for the many software products we produce.
+Much like a manufacturer that has multiple assembly lines for different products, the CUAnswers software development factory has several distinct yet interrelated assembly lines for the many software products we produce.
 Tasks, timelines, and techniques do vary from one product to the next, but they often intertwine and share resources.

-In the past, the SDLC focused primarily on the management of our core copyright, CU\BASE®, and the GOLD user interface layer.
-Although ancillary products such as It's Me 247 online banking and CU\Talk audio response do use a similar technique for project tracking, they have not formerly been incorporated into the entire SDLC workflow.
-Fiscal year 2016 marks the beginning of a new standard for adopting consistent standards across all of our copyrights.
+In the past, the SDLC focused primarily on the management of our core copyright, CUBASE®, and the GOLD user interface layer.
+Over time ancillary products such as It's Me 247 online banking and CUTalk audio response, Imaging Solutions, and BizLink 247 business online banking have been pulled under the same umbrella.

-We need to be more aggressive in merging new properties and important assets, both technical and people, into SDLC policies so that the leaders of these new efforts are encouraged to buy in to the larger goals of the CUSO.
-Merging these leaders and ideas in and bonding them more closely with the Product Team will encourage the next generation of leaders to feel a sense of ownership for the overall direction of the organization.
+We are aggressive in merging new properties and important assets, both technical and people, into SDLC policies so that the leaders of these new efforts are encouraged to buy in to the larger goals of the CUSO.
+Merging these leaders and ideas in and bonding them more closely with the Product Team encourages the next generation of leaders to feel a sense of ownership for the overall direction of the organization.